JvanKatwijk/qt-dab/README.md

 New are selectors labeled  **load selection** and **update check**.
-If the **load selection**  selector is set, on program startup a small menu shows, showing options.
+If the **load selection**  selector is set, on program startup a small menu shows, showing options to create a new database next to or instead of the default one.

 Also new is a checkbox that - wgen set - instructs the software to check on program startup on the availability of a new version of Qt-DAB.